top of page

 Who do you primarily work with?

 I work with people of all ages, genders, and backgrounds.
-I have experience working with teens as young as 12 and adults as old as 92.
+I have experience Rolfing with children as young as 10 and adults as old as 95.
 The majority of my visitors have been introduced to me through my work in the fitness industry so there is a high number of people visiting my practice who are within an active to athletic demographic.

 Do you work with injuries?